ttionya/vaultwarden-backup/README.md

 -S from=<my-email-address>
 ```

-See [here](https://www.systutorials.com/sending-email-from-mailx-command-in-linux-using-gmails-smtp/) for more information.
+For more information, refer to [here](https://www.systutorials.com/sending-email-from-mailx-command-in-linux-using-gmails-smtp/).

 #### MAIL_TO

-Who will receive the notification email.
+This specifies the recipient of the notification email.

 #### MAIL_WHEN_SUCCESS

-Send email when backup is successful.
+Sends an email when the backup is successful.

 Default: `TRUE`

 #### MAIL_WHEN_FAILURE

-Send email when backup fails.
+Sends an email when the backup fails.

 Default: `TRUE`

 #### DATA_DIR

-The folder where vaultwarden stores its data.
+This folder stores the data of vaultwarden.

-When using `Docker Compose`, you don't need to change it, but when using automatic backup, you need to change it to `/data`.
+When using `Docker Compose`, this does not need to be changed.
+However, when using automatic backup, you need to change it to `/data`.

 Default: `/bitwarden/data`

 <details>
 <summary><strong>※ Other environment variables</strong></summary>

-> **You don't need to change these environment variables unless you know what you're doing.**
+> **You don't need to change these environment variables unless you know what you are doing.**

 #### BACKUP_FILE_DATE